 • The A.B.
 Dick 350 is a small one color printing press which will remain in production in the US until 1986.
 This duplicator creates the business of quick printing.

 • The first drupa trade show is held in Dusseldorf, Germany. drupa, which stands for ‘Druck und Paper’ (print & paper), is a specialist trade fair for the printing industry.
+The Original Heidelberger Tiegel printing press is one of the highlights.
 At the same show, five different models of the Linotype typecasting machine are on display.
 During the fifties, there are worldwide over 100000 of these machines in use.
 The image below shows the Linotype Model 31.

 • Dr.-Ing.
 Rudolf Hell GmbH develops the Klischograph, an electronic engraving machine for producing letterpress printing plates.